YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 IDS/IPS:
 - WIPS: Wireless Intrusion Prevention System
-- HIDS: host-based intrusion detection system. one of the last layers of defense and reside on computer endpoints.
+- HIDS: host-based intrusion detection system. one of the last layers of defense and reside on computer endpoints. signature-based detection method
 - NIDS: Network-based intrusion detection system.  at the physical and network layers after it has passed through a firewall.
 Only packet level analysis, can be bypass by encryption.
 - AIDS: Anomaly-based intrusion detection system. often with artificial intelligence type techniques.  a high false-positive rate
 - SIDS: signature-based IDS